AlanBarber/bitcheck/docs/USAGE_EXAMPLES.md

 8. **Use strict mode for backups**: `--check --recursive --strict` for archives that shouldn't change
 9. **Use timestamp mode for security**: `--check --recursive --timestamps` to detect file system manipulation
 10. **Use single database for portability**: `--single-db` when you need to move directory trees
+11. **Use single file mode for targeted operations**: `--file` when you only need to process specific files
+12. **Use delete to clean up**: `--file --delete` to remove obsolete entries without deleting actual files

 ## Integration Examples